rkuma183/wilsonmar.github.io/_posts/2014-08-11-ruby-on-apple-mac-osx.md

    </pre>

    ## Update Bundler:

-0. If bundler is not found:
+0. If bundler is not on the list above:

    <tt><strong>
    gem install bundler